New

 }

-The metadata field accepts any flat JSON object.
-Use it to attach your own tracking data to the interview.
+The metadata field inside the respondent object accepts any flat JSON object.
+Use it to attach your own tracking data to the respondent.
 Common use cases include:

 • User segmentation: {"plan": "enterprise", "tenure_months": 24}